-Weather conditions during the day time sampling were slightly overcast, 16 degrees with light winds (approximately 2 m/s).
-Conditions for the evening and night time monitoring were clear skies, 13 degrees and light winds (2 m/s or less).
+Weather conditions during the day time sampling were clear skies, gentle winds (approximately 2 m/s).
+Conditions for the evening and night time monitoring were clear skies and light to calm winds.
+Wind speed and direction data from the onsite NCIA meteorological station is provided in Table 2.